 Many people pursue higher education as a tactic to switch to a higher-paying job.
 The numbers seem to support the theory.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Media Production Manager employees in Slovakia earn 6% more than their female counterparts on average.
+For the people who work as Media Production Manager in Slovakia, the average difference between the salary of male and female employees is 6%.

 Listed above are the average annual increase rates for each industry in Slovakia for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 Not all compensation increases are reflected directly in the salary.
 Some companies offer upgraded packages to their staff instead of cash money.
 The figures displayed here account only for direct increments to the base salary.

 24% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 76% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 6% to 8% of their annual salary.

 The most standard form of bonus, where the employee is awarded based on their exceptional performance.Company Performance Bonuses